World Trade Organization

 The issue of digital standards is addressed as ‘standards and regulations’ within the work of WTO.

 International standards are important to the global digital economy as they can enable interconnectivity and interoperability for telecommunications and internet infrastructures.
-The WTO Technical Barriers to Trade Agreement (TBT Agreement) aims to ensure that technical regulations, standards, and conformity assessment procedures affecting trade in goods (including telecommunications products) are non-discriminatory and do not create unnecessary obstacles to trade.
+The WTO Technical Barriers to Trade Agreement (TBT Agreement) aims to ensure that technical regulations, standards, and conformity assessment procedures affecting trade in goods (including ICT products and AI-embedded products, for instance) are non-discriminatory and do not create unnecessary obstacles to trade.
 The TBT Agreement strongly encourages that such regulatory measures be based on relevant international standards.
 The TBT Committee serves as a forum where governments discuss and address concerns with specific regulations, including those affecting digital trade.
-Examples of relevant TBT measures notified to or discussed at the TBT Committee include (1) measures addressing the internet of things (IoT) and related devices in terms of their safety, interoperability, national security/cybersecurity, performance, and quality; (2) measures regulating 5G cellular network technology for reasons related to, among others, national security and interoperability; (3) measures regulating 3D printing (additive manufacturing) devices; (4) measures regulating drones (small unmanned aircraft systems) due to risks for humans/consumers, interoperability problems, and national security risks; and (5) measures dealing with autonomous vehicles, mostly concerned with their safety and performance.
+Examples of relevant TBT measures notified to or discussed at the TBT Committee include (1) measures addressing the internet of things (IoT) and related devices in terms of their safety, interoperability, national security/cybersecurity, performance, and quality; (2) measures regulating 5G cellular network technology for reasons related to, among others, national security and interoperability; (3) measures regulating 3D printing (additive manufacturing) devices; (4) measures regulating drones (small unmanned aircraft systems) due to risks for humans/consumers, interoperability problems, and national security risks; (5) measures dealing with autonomous vehicles, mostly concerned with their safety and performance, and more recently (6) measures regulating AI.

 Cybersecurity

 Cybersecurity issues have been addressed in several WTO bodies.
-For example, the TBT Committee has discussed national cybersecurity regulations applicable to information and communications technology (ICT) products and their potential impact on trade.
+For example, the TBT Committee has discussed national cybersecurity regulations applicable to ICT products and their potential impact on trade.
 In the TBT Committee, WTO members have raised specific trade concerns related to cybersecurity regulations.
 Some of the specific issues discussed include how cybersecurity regulations discriminating against foreign companies and technologies can negatively impact international trade in ICT products.
-Proposals on cybersecurity have also been tabled in the JSI on e-commerce where negotiations are ongoing.

 Data governance